mitodl/pylti/docs/source/flask.rst

         """
         return "Staff page"

-There are a number of arguments to *@lti* that may need to explained.
-Required arguments are *app*, *error* and *request*, and optional arguments is *role* Argument *app* is flask application, and *error* is function that gets called if access is denied, or decorator fails for any other reason and *request* has already been explained, and determines which type of LTI requests are allowed.
+*@lti* has a number of arguments.
+The required arguments are *app*, *error* and *request*.
+The *role* argument is optional.
+Argument *app* is the Flask application.
+Argument *error* is the function that gets called if access is denied, or decorator fails for any other reason. *request* has already been explained, and determines which type of LTI requests are allowed.
-*role* argument is optional and mapping between pylti roles and roles defined in LTI standard is described by *pylti.common.LTI_ROLES*.
+The *role* argument is optional.
+Mapping between pylti roles and the roles defined in the LTI standard is described by *pylti.common.LTI_ROLES*.

 .. code-block:: python